Bobrac3023/Secureworkspace/README.md

                 4.Link, when clicked  opens in a new tab.
                 5.The  image explains the architecture of the taj and has been sourced externally.

             Footer

-        1.Displays the authorship of the website, copyright information and the social media icons 2.Hovering mouse over the icons changes the color to cyan 3.Each icon when clicked takes to the home page or login page of that particular social media site 4.Each icon when clicked opens in a new tab and has a "alt " element to cater for the visually impaired. b.Information page:
+                1.Displays the authorship of the website, copyright information and the social media icons 2.Hovering mouse over the icons changes the color to "cyan" 3.Clicking the social media icon opens in a new tab - home page or login page of that particular social media site
+                4.Each icon has a "alt" element to cater for the visually impaired.
+                5.The footer is common across all pages

+    b.Information page:
-        The information page has header titled" !!!
+        1.The information page has header <h2> titled" !!!
 Explore the modern wonder of the world!!!, followed by a short paragraph.
-The paragraph, outlines what the user would experience when he/she visits the Taj and what other things they neeed to do there.
-        There are four sections outlined below which provide additonal information and answer queries uppermost in the mind of  visitors
+        2. The paragraph, contents created by the author explains the feelings one could experience.
+           These feeling were experienced by the author on his visit .
+           It also provides some information of past visitors and things to do..
+        3. Four sections on this page provide additonal information.
+        4. These sections are
             I. Reasons to visit the "Wow" factor
             II.
 Historical facts
             III.How to get there
             IV.
-Best time to visit ( this section also has an external link )
+Best time to visit ( has an external clickable link )
+        5. Flex properties were used

     c.
 Gallery page :
-        This page showcases some photographs of the Taj including areas like the front gate.
-        It also shocases the authors family which outlines the fact that the author has indeed visited the Taj and explains from a first hand experience.
+        1.Displays photgraphs takne by the author on his visit.
+        2. Masonry layout along with media queries was used in style sheet to ake this section responsive.

     d.
-Contact us:
+Contact Us page:
-        This page is to gather information of any visitor who wishes to get in touch with the author.
-It collects some personal information and also allows the visitor to upload any image or file they might want to.
+        1. This page is used to gather visitor information
+        2. A visitor can also drop images or files if they desire.
+        3.

 6. Future Features:
     True to responsive coding priciples the website also needs to be responsive to future requirements an enhancements.